Revised January 2021

 - In August of each school year, all new Grades 1–5 students are automatically placed in the nomination pool.
 Identification is a two-step process.

-- Step 2: Those students who qualify on any four indicators in Step 1 are then tested using multiple measures of general intellectual ability.
+- Step 2: Students who qualify on any four indicators in Step 1 are then tested using multiple measures of general intellectual ability.
 These measures may include, but are not limited to, individual verbal and non-verbal mental ability tests, academic achievement tests, grades or other ability tests.

-- All members received at least 30 hours of GT training, including theory and administration of screening and testing instruments, and are current with the 6-hour gifted training update.
+- All members have 30 hours GT foundation training, which includes GT identification and assessment, and are current with the annual 6-hour gifted training update.

 - In cases of a “preponderance of creative and intellectual ability,” the Committee may place students into QUEST on a monitored status.